On Statistical Discrimination as a Failure of Social Learning: A Multi-Armed Bandit Approach: Model

 Firm $n$ predicts worker $i$'s skill $q_i$, while substituting the true predicted skill $\btheta_g$ with \emph{estimated skill} $\hat{\btheta}_g(n)$: $\hat{q}_i(n) \coloneqq \bx_i' \hat{\btheta}_{g(i)}(n)$.
 Hence, $\hat{q}_i(n)$ and $\hbtheta_{g}(n)$ depend on the history $h(n)$.
 The \emph{ordinary least squares} (OLS) estimator corresponds to the ridge estimator with $\lambda = 0$.
 We use the ridge estimator instead of the OLS estimator to stabilize the small-sample inference.
 For example, for some history, $\bV_g(n)$ may not have full rank, and the OLS estimator may not be well-defined.
-Even for such histories, the ridge estimator (with $\lambda > 0$) is always well-defined.
+Even for such histories, the ridge estimator is always well-defined.

 For analytical tractability, we assume that for the first $\Nzero$ rounds, each firm $n$ must hire from a pre-specified group, $g_n$.
 We refer to the first $\Nzero$ rounds as the \emph{initial sampling phase}.
-Let $\Nzero_g \coloneqq \sum_{n=1}^{\Nzero}\Ind[g_n = g]$ as the data size of initial sampling for group $g$, where $\Ind[\EA] = 1$ if event $\EA$ holds or $0$ otherwise.
+We assume $\Nzero$ to be small and deal $\Nzero$ as a constant.\footnote{The required size of $\Nzero$ is specified by Eq.~\eqref{ineq_suffnzero} in Appendix.} Let $\Nzero_g \coloneqq \sum_{n=1}^{\Nzero}\Ind[g_n = g]$ as the data size of initial sampling for group $g$, where $\Ind[\EA] = 1$ if event $\EA$ holds or $0$ otherwise.
 The initial sampling phase is exogenous.
 That is, we ignore the incentives and payoffs of firms and assume that the characteristics $\bx$ of the hired candidate constitute an i.i.d.\ sample of the corresponding group.
 We analyze mechanism, social welfare, and budget after round $n > \Nzero$.
+The initial sampling phase can be interpreted as data that has already been produced in history.
+The welfare cost is already sunk, and the government can no longer make policy interventions for the event that has already occurred in the past.

 \paragraph{Mechanism}